-Lung sounds, also called respiratory sounds or breath sounds, can be auscultated across the anterior and posterior chest walls with a stethoscope.
+Lung sounds, also called breath sounds, can be auscultated across the anterior and posterior chest walls with a stethoscope.
 Adventitious lung sounds are referenced as crackles (rales), wheezes (rhonchi), stridor and pleural rubs as well as voiced sounds that include egophony, bronchophony and whispered pectoriloquy.
 Descriptions and audio recordings for all of these sounds are available on this website.

 Our auscultation guide provides quick access to normal, voiced and adventitious sounds.
 This guide includes audio recordings, listening tips and a waveforms.